qcjx96/qcjx96.github.io/_posts/2025-04-01-The-Celebration.md

 I don't want to say I've been sober three weeks, because then I'd really sound like an alcoholic.
 That was the word ("sober," not the other one) the doctor used on the phone call the other day, when I told him I had been burning myself with cigarettes and would like a referral to a psychiatrist.

 So instead I went for a walk.
-I wanted to talk to someone, and I thought about messaging this girl I had a MFM with at a [munch](https://en.wikipedia.org/wiki/Munch_(BDSM)) in Amsterdam.
-We had drinks after.
+I wanted to talk to someone, and I thought about messaging this girl I had a MFM with after a [munch](https://en.wikipedia.org/wiki/Munch_(BDSM)) in Amsterdam.
+We all grabbed a drink after.
 She talked about wanting the workout to get rid of her burnout.
 She worked in consulting.

 "Hey, how are you?
 How's the burnout?"
 I thought of writing.